 Service attribute entity structure: A service attribute (serviceAttribute) data structure describes information associated with service entities.
-The structure diagram for the serviceAttribute entity is illustrated in Figure 2.
+The structure diagram for serviceAttribute entity is illustrated in Figure 4.
 Each service attribute corresponds to a piece of metadata, and it is simply expressed with (name, value) pairs.
-Apart from the similar (UDDI-M, 2002; UDDIe, 2003), in the proposed system, a service attribute includes a) a list of abstractAttributeData, b) a categoryBag, and c) a boundingBox XML structure.
-An abstractAttributeData element is used to represent metadata that is directly related to the functionality of the service and to store/maintain these domain-specific auxiliary files as-is.
-The abstractAttributeData element therefore allows us to add third-party data models such as the "capabilities.xml" metadata file, which describes the data coverage of domain-specific services such as the geospatial services.
-An abstractAttributeData can be in any representation format, such as XML or RDF.
+Apart from similar approaches [22, 23], in the proposed system, a service attribute includes a) a list of abstractAttributeData, b) a categoryBag and c) a boundingBox XML structures.
+An abstractAttributeData element is used to represent metadata that is directly related with functionality of the service and store/maintain these domain specific auxiliary files as-is.
+This allows us to add third-party data models such as "capabilities.xml" metadata file describing the data coverage of domain-specific services such as the geospatial services.
+An abstractAttributeData can be in any representation format such as XML or RDF.
 This data structure allows us to pose domain-specific queries on the metadata catalog.
 Say, an abstractAttributeData of a geospatial service entry contains "capabilities.xml" metadata file.
-As it is in XML format, a client may conduct a find_service operation with an XPATH query statement to be carried out on the abstractAttributeData, i.e., "capabilities.xml".
+As it is in XML format, a client may conduct a find_service operation with an XPATH query statement to be carried out on the abstractAttributeData, i.e. "capabilities.xml".
 In this case, the results will be the list of geospatial service entries that satisfy the domain-specific XPATH query.

 The categoryBag is used to provide a custom classification scheme to categorize serviceAttribute elements.
 A simple classification could be whether the service attribute is prescriptive or descriptive.
 A boundingBox element is used to describe both temporal and spatial attributes of a given geographic feature.
-In this way, the system enables spatial query capabilities on the metadata catalog.
+This way the system enables spatial query capabilities on the metadata catalog.